frankhale/nwjs-edge-example1/README.md

 #nw-edge-example

-An example usage of Node-Webkit and EdgeJS
+An example usage of Node-Webkit and EdgeJS.
+This code calls a function inside a .NET class library.

 ###Usage